 Any underwriter may engage in overallotment, stabilizing transactions, short covering transactions and penalty bids.
 Overallotment involves sales in excess of the offering size, which create a short position.
 Stabilizing transactions permit bids to purchase the underlying security so long as the stabilizing bids do not exceed a specified maximum price.
 Syndicate covering or other short-covering transactions involve purchases of the securities, either through exercise of the option to purchase additional shares or in the open market after the distribution is completed, to cover short positions.
-Short covering transactions involve purchases of the securities in the open market after the distribution is completed to cover short positions.
-Penalty bids permit the underwriters to reclaim a selling concession from a dealer when the securities originally sold by the dealer are purchased in a stabilizing or covering transaction to cover short positions.
+Short covering transactions involve purchases of the securities of the securities in the open market after the distribution is completed to cover short positions.
+Short covering transactions involve purchases of the securities or in the open market after the distribution is completed to cover short positions.
+Penalty bids permit the underwriters to reclaim a selling concession from a dealer when the securities to reginally sold by the dealer are purchased in a stabilizing or covering transaction to cover short positions.
 Those activities may cause the price of the securities to be higher than it would otherwise be.
 If commenced, the underwriters may discontinue any of the activities at any time.
 These transactions may be effected on any exchange or over-the-counter market or otherwise.